White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have been victorious in two, or 12.5%, of the 16 contests they have been chosen as underdogs in this season.
+- The White Sox have won in two, or 11.8%, of the 17 contests they have been named as odds-on underdogs this year.

-- Chicago has been at least a +125 moneyline underdog eight times this season, but was upset in all of those games.
+- This season, Chicago has been at least a +125 underdog on the moneyline eight times, losing each of those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the White Sox have a 44.4% chance of pulling out a win.
+- The moneyline set for this matchup implies the White Sox have a 44.4% chance of coming away with a victory in the contest.

-- So far this season, Chicago and its opponents have hit the over in 12 of its 25 games with a total.
+- Chicago's games have gone over the total in 13 of its 26 chances.

 - The White Sox have yet play a game with a spread this season.